BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 5.3 Life Membership

-Life Membership may be conferred upon those Members as the Association deems appropriate.
-This may be accomplished by a majority vote at a General Meeting, following nomination at a Board Meeting.
-Life Members shall have all the privileges of Membership in the Association, but shall be exempt from Regular Membership dues.
+Life Membership may be conferred upon those members as the Association deems appropriate.
+This may be accomplished by a majority vote at a General Meeting, following nomination at a Board or Special Meeting.
+Life Members shall have all the privileges of Membership in the Association, but shall be exempt from Membership dues.

-The term of Membership shall run concurrent with the business year.
+The term of Regular Membership shall run concurrent with the business year.

 5.5 Application for Membership

-Application for Membership shall be made on an approved form and presented to an Officer.
+Application for Membership shall be made on an approved form, including an online form, and presented to an Officer.
+Assistance with the application process can be obtained from another member or Officer of the Association.

 5.6 Revocation of Membership

-Not withstanding other provisions of these By-Laws, a person’s Membership may be revoked for cause.
-The person whose Membership is being considered for revocation shall be given notice of the proposed action and shall have the right to be heard by any Meeting that is considering the possible revocation.
+Not withstanding other provisions of these bylaws, a person’s membership may be revoked for cause.
+The person whose membership is being considered for revocation shall be given notice of the proposed action and shall have the right to be heard by any meeting that is considering the possible revocation.
 Said revocation shall first be considered by the Board and, upon recommendation of the Board, shall be voted upon by two successive General Meetings.
-A majority vote is required at all aforesaid Meetings to accomplish said revocation.
-Persons who have previously had their Membership in the Association revoked for cause must be approved for Membership by a similar vote.
+A majority vote of the members present at the aforesaid Meetings is required to accomplish said revocation.
+Persons who have previously had their membership in the Association revoked for cause must be approved for membership by a similar vote, specifically upon recommendation of the Board, and voted upon by two successive General Meetings.

 6.1 Regular Membership Dues